szymi-/postman-socks-proxy/README.md

 ssh-copy-id myuser@10.0.0.1
 ```

-Then, create in this repo an .env file with the following content:
+Then, create in the root of this repo an .env file with the following content:

 ```
 JUMP_USER=mysuer